smileshey/MNIST---CNN/README.md

 - If you have time, you might want to try CNNs, data augmentation, and/or transfer learning to make a better model.

+- Your deliverables include a repository of your work, as well as a README.
+You will also give a lightning presentation outlining your group's process/ conclusions/ difficulties.

 ### Lightning presentations

 Right after lunch we'll reconvene and your group will do a brief walk-through with a slide deck of your best model.
 Assume the audience here is your classmates and instructors.